yogeshsumman/Textmodifier/README.md

-hey,this is a text modifier app
+Hey,this is a text modifier app created using React